 I’m a traveller at heart and pretty much don’t need a reason to travel.
 I’ve been fortunate enough to have visited more than 100 cities world-wide.
 My best travels however are the ones with my kids.
-As seasoned travellers I thought I’d share a few tips for road tripping with teens.
+As a seasoned traveller I thought I’d share a few tips for road tripping with teens

 Firstly, let’s keep it real for second … dealing with teens on any given day can be challenging, now throw in a mix of travel and we have a totally different ball game.
 My boys are 15 and 11 years old and can drive each other insane for no apparent reason, so putting them together in a confined space is asking for trouble.

 1. Separate them